yuanz03/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Warning:** Deleting a team will remove all players assigned to that team.
-Make sure this is intentional before proceeding.
+**Warning:** You can only delete a team if there are no players assigned to it.
+Please remove all players from the team before attempting to delete it.
 </box>

 <box type="info" seamless>